 Recently in M/s.
 Meters and Instruments Private Ltd. v.
-Kanchan Mehta, [Criminal Appeal No. 1731 of 2017] Bench of Justices Goel and Lalit observed:
+Kanchan Mehta, [Criminal Appeal No. 1731 of 2017] Goel and Lalit JJ observed:

 “There appears to be need to consider categories of cases which can be partly or entirely concluded ‘online’ without physical presence of the parties by simplifying procedures where seriously disputed questions are not required to be adjudicated.
 Traffic challans may perhaps be one such category.
 At least some number of Section 138 cases can be decided online.

 If complaint with affidavits and documents can be filed online, process can be issued online and accused pays the specified amount online, it may obviate the need for personal appearance of the complainant or the accused.
 Only if the accused contests, need for appearance of parties may arise which may be through counsel and wherever viable, video conferencing can be used.
 Personal appearances can be dispensed with on suitable self-operating conditions.
 This is a matter to be considered by the High Courts and wherever viable, appropriate directions can be issued.

 It will be open to the High Courts to consider and lay down category of cases where proceedings or part thereof can be conducted online by designated Courts or otherwise.”

 Goel and Lalit JJ were concerned about HCs issuing directions on video conferencing in Krishna Veni Nagam v.
 Harish Nagam, [Transfer Petition (Civil) No. 1912 of 2014] too: